TimHess/steeltoe-wiki/Home.md

 Check out the [contributing guidelines](https://github.com/SteeltoeOSS/.github/blob/main/CONTRIBUTING.md) page to see how you can get involved and contribute to Steeltoe.

-Also its worth noting, the Steeltoe project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/).
+Also, its worth noting the Steeltoe project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/).
 If you'd like more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct) write-up.

 ## Getting the Code